linked-db/linked-ql/README.md

 *(More details in the [Savepoint](#the-savepoint-api) API.)*

-✨ PRO: *Whole engineering work now essentially moved over to the DB where it rightly belongs; all with zero upfront setup!*
+✨ PRO: *Whole engineering work now essentially moved to the database where they rightly belong!
+And the fun part?
+Zero configurations!
+Zero conventions!
+Zero costs!*

-Taking that further, you get a nifty rollback button should you want to:
+Taking that further, you get a nifty rollback button, should you want to:

 ```js
 // Rollback all associated changes (Gets the users table dropped)